Vallista/Beautiful-React-Redux-Typescript/README.md

 export default Home
 ```

-Likewise, hooks add useActivity like usEmployee and register the fetch event with usEffect.
+Likewise, hooks add useActivity like useEmployee and register the fetch event with useEffect.